Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Teotihuacán Hot Air Balloon Flight with Natural Cave Breakfast

 Everything you get: You’ll start with hotel pickup from Mexico City, enjoy early morning coffee at the launch site, and rise over the Valley of Teotihuacán in a shared hot air balloon.
-After landing, toast with sparkling wine, then head to a natural cave for a regional breakfast.
+After landing, toast with sparkling beverage, then head to a natural cave for a regional breakfast.
 You’ll also visit a local workshop to learn about obsidian and taste traditional Mexican spirits, with optional time to explore the ancient ruins on foot.

-Why choose this: It’s the most immersive way to see Teotihuacán — from sky views to underground dining.
+Why choose this: It’s the most immersive way to see Teotihuacán, from sky views to underground dining.